The Varieties of Topaz

 Topaz is a relatively common and fairly inexpensive gemstone that has several qualities making it perfect for use in jewellery.

-Its earliest recorded use was in 1652, when it was referred to by Thomas Nicols as having a ‘pleasing sun-shine splendour’ in his book, A Lapidary.
-Its beautiful array of available colours and warming spiritual properties have solidified its popularity as a gemstone ever since.
+Its earliest recorded use was in 1652 when it was referred to by Thomas Nicols as having a ‘pleasing sun-shine splendour’ in his book, A Lapidary.
+Its dazzling array of colours, warming spiritual properties and status as November’s birthstone have solidified its popularity as a gemstone ever since.

 The name topaz likely comes from the original Greek name for what is now known as St John’s Island – Topazios – where a yellow stone was mined historically.
 However, gemmologists now think that the stone mined there was more likely a variety of olivine.